nitro-digital/nitro-cloud-starter/content/pages/hu/solutions.md

 ---
 title: Solutions huhu
 blocks:
-  - headline: What we do
+  - headline: 'What we do '
-    title: Solutions
+    title: Solutions (HU)
     baseline: >-
       We're a passionate team about all around the digital globe (from the metaverse to the classic web).